PizBernina/bitmark-sandbox-hackathon/bitmark-ui-renderer/README.md

 Errors are displayed with user-friendly messages and can be customized through the error renderer.

+## Troubleshooting

+### Multiple Choice Questions Not Showing Options

+If multiple choice questions display only the question text without options:

+1. **Check data format**: Ensure your bitmark data includes options in the body structure
+2. **Verify separator**: Options should be separated by `====` in the original bitmark text
+3. **Check console logs**: Enable debug logging to see content extraction details

+### Input Fields Not Aligned with Text

+If input fields appear misaligned with surrounding text:

+1. **Check CSS conflicts**: Ensure no conflicting styles are applied to the container
+2. **Verify line height**: The component uses `lineHeight: 2.5` for proper alignment
+3. **Check Material-UI theme**: Ensure Material-UI theme is properly configured

+### Content Not Rendering

+If content shows "No content available":

+1. **Check data structure**: Ensure data follows the expected BitWrapperJson format
+2. **Verify bit types**: Supported types are 'cloze', 'multiple-choice', 'cloze-and-multiple-choice-text'
+3. **Check console logs**: Look for content extraction errors in the browser console

 ## Performance

 - **Lazy Loading**: Components are loaded only when needed